1987 – present (32 years)

 They were subsequently signed to the independent record label Peaceville Records with a four album contract.
 In 1990 they recorded their first studio album, Soulside Journey.
-The album was cleanly-produced in a technical death metal style, although there were some elements of black metal present, in terms of the album’s music and imagery.
+The album was produced in a technical horror/dark death metal style.

 Immediately following the release of this album, the band continued writing and recording new material.
 These demos were entirely instrumental but they demonstrated the band's gradual shift towards black metal.
 In 1997 they would be released on a compilation album entitled Goatlord.